Office of Admissions

 Step One – Application

-- Submit an application to the Admissions Office (paper version or online).
+- Submit an application to the Admissions Office (online).

 - Be sure to identify the program you are intending to pursue.

 Step Two – Transcripts

 - Most programs require an official high school transcript

 - Official college transcripts are required if you wish to receive transfer credit or be waived from the placement test.

 - If you are wondering if your program requires high school or college transcripts, please contact the Admissions Office at 828-395-1442.

 PLEASE NOTE: Students will only be scheduled for a placement test once all the relevant documents mentioned above are received at Isothermal Community College.

 - Most programs require that you take our placement test (called COMPASS).

 - The placement test (or parts of it) can be waived with the following: